noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 [...Could it be...
 You are “her magic power of death”...]

 “Unnn.
 You’re right...
-Though I suppose the most correct answer... would be the “memory of the being from the origin of her magic power of death?”
+Though I suppose the most correct answer... would be the memory of the being from the _origin_ of her magic power of death?”

 [Errr, I’m sorry.
 I don’t really get what you...]